robertostrabelli/labydo/readme.md

 - Use teleport spaces (*T*) for quick movement or surprise attacks.
 - Temporary alliances can be beneficial.
 - Consider tile placement carefully - both *labyrinth and exit tiles* can help or hinder any player's progress.
-- Be cautious: the *exit tile* area is deadly, and being one space away from the exit space reduces your chances of winning.
+- Be cautious: the *exit tile* area is deadly, and being one space away from the exit space (*S*) reduces your chances of winning.

 ---